There are a number of Medicare funded Health Assessments and your GP can Bulkbill these services:

 If there are any potential concerns that are found a plan will be made to follow this up with a more detailed assessment as soon as possible.

 Please note that your doctor is not apportioned time to address current illness at this visit.
-If your child is unwell and requiring attention on this day please advise the staff early on the day so doctor-time can be put aside.
+If your child is unwell and requiring attention on this day please advise the staff early on the day so we can inform your GP and they can set extra time aside.

 How long will it take?

-You should allow 45 minutes for the nurse assessment and 15 minutes with the doctor
+You should allow 45 minutes for our nurse assessment and 15 minutes with your GP.

 Immunisation

 Your child’s 4 year old immunizations can be given at this visit, if they have not already been given.
-Please let the nurse know about this when you book.
+Please let our nurse know about this when you book.

 Helpful Links